natefinch/npf/docs/API.md

 public information is returned.
 In this case, results requiring authorization (if any) will be omitted.

+### Channels

+Any entity in the charm store is considered to be part of one or more "channels" (think "distribution channels").
+Currently supported channels are "unpublished", "development" and "stable".
+All entities are initially (and always) part of the "unpublished" channel; subsequent operations on the publish endpoint can make entities available in other channels.

+All requests that take one or more entity ids as parameters accept a "channel" query parameter that influences what channel is chosen to resolve the ids.
+The default channel is "stable".

+For example, if wordpress-3 has just been published to the stable channel, and wordpress-4 has been published to the development then a GET of wordpress/meta/id-revision?channel=development will return {"Revision": 4} and a GET of wordpress/wordpress/meta/id-revision will return {"Revision": 3} because the default channel is "stable".

 ### Versioning

 The version of the API is indicated by an initial "vN" prefix to the path.